BrickMMO/tasks/individuals.markdown

             │   logo.jpg
     ```

-I have written a set of rules for myself (and all BrickMMO development) to follow when working with my GitHub repos and README.md files.
+I have written a set of rules for myself (and all BrickMMO development) to follow when working with GitHub repos and README.md files.
 These rules are called [_readme](https://readme.codeadam.ca/).
 You can use these as a starting point.

 ## Steps